warrook/pokeemerald-tarc3/README.md

 * There are 73 Tamagotchis in this hack.
 * Tamagotchis are unique among Pokémon: they do not have types until they reach the end of their evolution.
 * There are no ICE-type Tamagotchis in this version of the hack :(
-* Two mysterious creatures roam the island after you get rid of the alien menace.
+* Two mysterious creatures appear on the island after you get rid of the alien menace.

 # About `pokeemerald-expansion`